typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 * 9004 - Akka remoting for ConductR
 * 9006 - Bundle streaming between ConductR nodes
 * 10000 to 10999 - the default range of ports allocated to bundle component endpoints

+On most systems `netstat` can be used to check port status, for example: `netstat -an | grep 9004` to check port `9004`.

 ### Installing ConductR Core on the remaining machines